timOTdev/0017_you_dont_know_js/notes.md

 - NaN is a value that is never equal to itself so it is the only that makes x !== x out to be true
 - Not all features are fully polyfillable
 - There are small deviations
-- You have to be realy careful with adhering to specifications when implementing a polyfill yourself
+- You have to be really careful with adhering to specifications when implementing a polyfill yourself
 - A good source to get polyfills: [ES5-Shim](https://github.com/es-shims/es5-shim) and [ES6-Shim](https://github.com/paulmillr/es6-shim)

 ### Transpiling
 - Definition: A tool that converts your newer code into older code equivalents.
 A creation from transforming + compiling
-- You generally insert it into your build process along with like a coe linter or minifier
+- You generally insert it into your build process along with like a code linter or minifier

 - Why write new code to transpile to old one anyways?
 1. New code is more readable and maintainable